tonyzhang25/tonyzhang25.github.io/_pages/about.md

   - /about.html
 ---

-I am a Machine Learning Research Lead at Google X for a project in AI for ethology in sustainability.
+I am a Machine Learning Research Lead at Google X for a project in AI for ethology / ecology.
 My team works on a range of problems, including sensing, ML for sensing and behavior, and optimal control.
 We collaborate with leading academic labs.

 Formerly, I obtained my PhD from the [Caltech Computer Vision Lab](http://www.vision.caltech.edu), where I was advised by [Pietro Perona](https://en.wikipedia.org/wiki/Pietro_Perona) and collaborated with [Meister Lab](https://meisterlab.caltech.edu).
 My research focused on sequential decision making in brains and machines.
 This involved topics spanning AI and naturalistic behavior, including computer vision, machine learning / reinforcement learning, systems neuroscience, and behavior modeling and prediction.